-- Non-consensual sharing of images and videos, displaying pictures, photos or drawings of a sexual nature. - Consensual sharing of sexual images and videos (often known as sexting) - Inappropriate comments on social media, exploitation, coercion and threats online sexual harassment may be isolated or part of a wider pattern.
+- Non-consensual sharing of images and videos, displaying pictures, photos or drawings of a sexual nature. - Sharing of sexual images and videos (often known as sexting, nudes or pics) - Inappropriate comments on social media, exploitation, coercion and threats online sexual harassment may be isolated or part of a wider pattern.